 - The best way to reach me is by email.
 All emails sent to me should include ABIZ1010 in the subject line, your first and last name and student number.
-All questions should specifically address only topics on the course outline. - Exams will be based on contents covered in class including assigned reading and exercises.
+All questions should specifically address only topics on the course outline. - Assignments and exams will be based on contents covered in class including assigned reading and exercises.